Learn

 Turle Socks

-Used to treat viruses, including smallpox.
+Used to treat viruses, has been used in the past for smallpox.

 White Lily